HewlettPackard/shs-docs/docs/portal/developer-portal/troubleshoot/cassini/ethernet_interface_troubleshooting.md

 # Ethernet interface troubleshooting

-This section describes how to monitor the health of the 200Gbps NIC Ethernet Interface.
+This section describes how to monitor the health of the HPE Slingshot CXI NIC Ethernet Interface.
 Standard tools are used to monitor the Ethernet interface health.

 ## `ip`

 The `ip` is a standard Linux tool to monitor the state of a Linux network device.
-Use this tool to view the state of the 200Gbps NIC Ethernet interface as follows:
+Use this tool to view the state of the NIC Ethernet interface as follows:

 ```screen
 # ip l show hsn0